danielmorenotx/dictionary_application/Readme.md

 In addition to the core functionality of the dictionary application, there are some additional requirements and considerations to enhance its performance and usability:

-1. **Loading Dictionary Data into Memory:** When the application starts, it should read all the words, definitions, parts of speech, and example usages from the dictionary.txt file and load them into an ArrayList in memory.
+1. **Loading Dictionary Data into Memory:** When the application starts, it should read all the words, definitions, parts of speech, and example usages from the dictionary.txt file and load them into an ArrayList (in memory).
 This approach will ensure that word searches and other operations are performed on the in-memory data, rather than reading from the file each time, resulting in faster performance.
 2. **Updating In-Memory Data and File:** Whenever a user adds or deletes a word from the dictionary, the application should update both the in-memory data structure (e.g., ArrayList) and the dictionary.txt file on disk.
 This way, the changes made during the current session are persisted and reflected in the file, ensuring that the updated dictionary is available the next time the application is launched.

 ## Part 6.
 Project recommendation